tonethar/IGME-230-GDD-2017-Fall/notes/HW-circle-blast.md

 ![Screenshot](_images/circle-blast-12.jpg)

-- **Go ahead and reload the page, and click the "start game" button, you should now see the score and health labels:**
+- **Reload the page, and click the "start game" button, you should now see the score and health labels:**

 ![Screenshot](_images/circle-blast-13.jpg)